Emergence of Spacetime from Fluctuations

+It will also be interesting to explore the non-geometric regimes.
+For example, the spectra of wave operators are naturally linked in geometric regimes but may vary independently in non-geometric regimes.
+Indications for this possibility have been found recently with methods of Causal Dynamical Triangulations, where it was shown that the scaling of the spectra of the Laplacians on $k$-forms can vary with $k$ \cite{Reitz}.
+One may also explore path integrating over mass spectra and over $N_f$ and $N_b$.

-\bf Acknowledgements: \rm AK acknowledges support through a Discovery Grant by the National Science and Engineering Research Council of Canada (NSERC) and a Discovery Project Grant from the Australian Research Council (ARC).
+\bf Acknowledgements: \rm AK acknowledges support through a Discovery Grant by the National Science and Engineering Research Council of Canada (NSERC), a Discovery Project Grant from the Australian Research Council (ARC) as well as two Google Faculty Research Awards.
 MR was supported in part by the Excellence Initiative - Research University Program at the Jagiellonian University in Krakow and the National Science Centre, Poland, under grant no. 2019/33/B/ST2/00589.
 B\v{S} is supported in part by the Perimeter Institute, which is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Economic Development, Job Creation and Trade.